MichaelSchneeberger/rxbp/README.md

 - `merge` - Merges two or more *Multicast* streams together
 - `share` - Shares a new *Flowable*
 - `split` - Splits the *Multicast* stream in two, and applies the given operators to each side.
-- `zip` - Zips a set of *Flowables* together, which were selected by a predicate.

 ### Other operators